VirtusLab/akka-serialization-helper/README.md

 and error when it doesn't.
 This ensures that the specified serializer is used by Akka and protects against accidental use of Java serialization.

-To use, just annotate a base trait with `@SerializabilityTrait`:
+To use, just annotate a base trait with `@org.virtuslab.akkasaferserializer.SerializabilityTrait`:

 ```scala
 @SerializabilityTrait